-I. Transparency
+H. Transparency

-- i.
-Transparency applies to the primary and side street facing buildings only. - ii.
-Glass is considered transparent where it has transparency higher than 80%. - iii.
-Ground story transparency is measured between 2 and 12 feet above the abutting sidewalk - iv.
+- Transparency is the minimum percent of windows and doors that must cover a building façade. - ii.
+Transparency applies to the primary and side street facing buildings only. - iii.
+Glass is considered transparent where it has transparency higher than 80%. - iv.
+Ground story transparency is measured between 2 and 12 feet above the abutting sidewalk - v.
 Upper story transparency is measured from the top of the finished floor to the top of the finished floor above.
 When there is not a floor above, upper story fenestration is measured from the top of the finished floor to the top of the wall plate above.